ameszy/CISC324-W25/README.md

 - Practical platform for experimenting with OS modifications
 - Modern architecture support (RISC-V)

 The original xv6 was created by Frans Kaashoek, Robert Morris, and Russ Cox, with the RISC-V port developed by the MIT PDOS group.
 Special thanks to all contributors who maintain this valuable educational resource.
+For more information, visit the [xv6 GitHub repository](https://github.com/mit-pdos/xv6-riscv)

 ## What is RISC-V?